IRiver: 2006–2010

 ReignCom announced in May 2006 that it would adjust its focus toward hand-held mobile gaming and other electronics, publicly reporting its intentions of quitting the PMP market.

 It has also reported sluggish sales for its music player business, including a loss of 35.58 billion won (US$36.68 million) in 2005, compared with a net profit of 43.46 billion won in 2004.
 In its South Korean home market, iRiver once accounted for 50% of sales and the company has bought ads claiming its products are a symbol of patriotism.
 It has also operated a small chain of iRiver Zone stores, with locations in Korea, Japan, and China.
 The Incheon International Airport shop features a large heart-shaped art piece, which represents the corporate "Heartbeat Philosophy" of "dedication to its customers".
 Its European market share had dropped to 0.4% in 2006, down from 1.3% the year prior, and it had also fallen in Japan and the US.

 In 2006, the company had sales of 149.5 billion won and an operating loss of 54.4 billion won.
 The next year, until 2014, South Korean private equity firm Vogo Fund held a large stake in iRiver, which reported 5.5 billion won in profits on 206.8 billion won of sales, working to improve the company's prospects as its MP3 player business has dwindled.
 Deep losses followed in 2009 and 2010.

 In May 2007, Reigncom announced a new division, Reigncom USA, to manage the iriver brand in the United States and help develop new products.
 The company also bought the Siren brand in Japan from A-MAX Japan, despite protests from Siren Inc. itself.

-In 2009 its parent company renamed itself to iRiver and the brand expanded to other products including the Dicple series of electronic dictionaries in South Korea and then the iRiver Story e-book reader.
+In 2009, its parent company renamed itself to iRiver.
+The brand expanded to other products including the Dicple series of electronic dictionaries in South Korea and the iRiver Story e-book reader.